airyhq/airy/docs/docs/guides/contributing-components.md

 <ComponentDefinition/>

-The Helm package and information on each components (except core components) are stored in an external repository managed by Airy called [airy-components](https://github.com/airyhq/airy-/airy-components).
-This repository is made up directories where each one contains the component's Helm package and information on it.
+The Helm package and information on each component (except core components) are stored in an external repository managed by Airy called [airy-components](https://github.com/airyhq/airy-/airy-components).
+This repository is made up of directories where each directory contains a component's Helm package and information.

 ## The Component File Structure

-Below is a model of the file stucture of a single component inside the [`airy-components`](https://github.com/airyhq/airy-/airy-components) repository.
+Below is a model of the file structure of a single component inside the [`airy-components`](https://github.com/airyhq/airy-components) repository.

 ```
 airy-components/